luis-fernandezt/Python-for-Data-Science/5 Análisis de datos de Python/Ex_Files_Python_Data_Analysis/chapter5/downloaded/readme.txt

 	       characters of the GHCN-Daily ID)
 	   N = Identification number used in data supplied by a National Meteorological or Hydrological Center
+           P = "Pre-Coop" (an internal identifier assigned by NCEI for station records collected prior to the establishment of the U.S. Weather Bureau and their management of the U.S. Cooperative (Coop) Observer Program
 	   R = U.S. Interagency Remote Automatic Weather Station (RAWS) identifier
 	   S = U.S. Natural Resources Conservation Service SNOwpack